Why Entrepreneurs Need to Take Care of Their Mental Health

 “But Tim, I can’t talk about my confidential business with my Mom – she shares everything I say on Facebook!
 And when I tell my dog about that difficult customer, she blabs about it to the Harvard Dog Business Review!”

 Business Mentoring Expenses are Tax Deductible

 I hear you loud and clear.
 You’re a professional.
-Did you know there are professionals out there to help you get through your stress in a confidential, tax deductible way?
+Did you know there are professionals out there to help you get through your stress in a confidential, tax-deductible way?
 That’s right, coaches and mentors for your business are tax deductible.
-Please remember your divorce therapist is not deductible, we’re speaking strictly for your business here.
-And if you do go this route, make sure the invoice from the coach or mentor is invoiced to your business.
+Please remember that your divorce therapist is not deductible; we speak strictly for your business.
+And if you do go this route, ensure the invoice from the coach or mentor is invoiced to your business.

 What Business Coaches Do

 Now that we’ve talked about some tax stuff, as we are accountants, let’s be real.
-You need to be able to talk about your worries to someone in a professional way.
+You need to be able to talk about your worries to someone professionally.
 Business coaches: